 Dog Dental Treatments

 The dog dental care services provided here at Rau Animal Hospital begin with an examination by one of our veterinarians.
-If dental issues are found in your dog's mouth, our veterinarian will explain the situation to you and recommend the appropriate dental procedure.
+If dental issues are found in your dog's mouth, our veterinarian will explain the situation and recommend the appropriate dental procedure.

-Our veterinarians use a comprehensive 6-Step protocol when performing a standard dog dental treatment.
+Our veterinarians use a comprehensive 6-step protocol when performing a standard dog dental treatment.
 This protocol can be amended depending upon factors including preexisting medical conditions, or based on information gleaned during the examination itself.

 Oral Surgery For Dogs